Pharmaceuticals and sustainability

 Torii Pharmaceutical separates chemicals into categories requiring different levels of management, and has specific rules and procedures according to the characteristics and safety risks of each category of chemicals.

 We publish quarterly clinical development status updates on our website.
-In 2022, we spent 29.8 billion Yen on our R&D activities.
+We invested 32.2 billion yen for research and development in 2023.

 Quality assurance in the production of pharmaceutical products